-- any unexpected bleeding or signs of bleeding (as this could mean that your clotting levels are too low and that your dose needs to be adjusted); - unexplained nose bleeds, bleeding gums - unexplained bruising or pinpoint red spots on your skin - heavy bleeding or oozing from cuts and wounds - pink, dark red or brown urine (this may be due to bleeding in the bladder or kidneys) - black tarry stools, vomiting blood or particles that look like coffee grounds - (signs of bleeding in the stomach or intestines), bleeding from the back passage (rectum) - coughing up blood - (in women) unusually heavy periods or bleeding from the vagina blurred vision, slurred speech, loss of movement, numbness, dizziness, - headache, feeling or being sick, fits, loss of consciousness.
-These could be signs of a bleed in the brain. painful, blue-purple coloured toes - vellowing of the skin and white of eyes (jaundice) • severe pain in the upper abdomen (a sign of inflammation of the pancreas). - a painful skin rash.
+- any unexpected bleeding or signs of bleeding (as this could mean that your clotting levels are too low and that your dose needs to be adjusted); - unexplained nose bleeds, bleeding gums - unexplained bruising or pinpoint red spots on your skin - heavy bleeding or oozing from cuts and wounds - pink, dark red or brown urine (this may be due to bleeding in the bladder or kidneys) - black tarry stools, vomiting blood or particles that look like coffee grounds (signs of bleeding in the stomach or intestines), bleeding from the back passage (rectum) - coughing up blood - (in women) unusually heavy periods or bleeding from the vagina - blurred vision, slurred speech, loss of movement, numbness, dizziness, headache, feeling or being sick, fits, loss of consciousness, these could be a sign of a bleed in the brain. - painful, blue-purple coloured toes - yellowing of the skin and white of eyes (jaundice), problems with your liver - severe pain in the upper abdomen (a sign of inflammation of the pancreas) - difficulty in breathing and chest pain due to collection of blood in the chest - a painful skin rash.
 On rare occasions warfarin can cause serious skin conditions, including one called calciphylaxis that can start with a painful skin rash but can lead to other serious complications.
-This adverse reaction occurs more frequently in patients with chronic kidney disease.

-Adverse effects with no known frequency: Impairment of renal function occurring with excessive anticoagulation and presence of blood in urine (anticoagulant-related nephropathy).
+This adverse reaction occurs more frequently in patients with chronic kidney disease. - impairment of renal function occurring with excessive anticoagulation and presence of blood in urine (anticoagulant-related nephropathy).

-Tell your doctor or pharmacist if any of the following side effects persist, get worse or if you notice any other side effects not listed.
+Tell your doctor or pharmacist if any of the following side effects persist, get worse or if you notice any other side effects not listed:

 - feeling sick or being sick, diarrhoea

+- hair loss

-- hair loss skin rash
+- skin rash

 - fever

-• drop in number of red blood cells, blood haemoglobin (shown in blood tests).
+- drop in number of red blood cells, blood haemoglobin (shown in blood tests).

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Warfarin tablets
+5. How to store Warfarin 0.5mg Tablets

 Keep this medicine out of the sight and reach of children.
-This medicine does not require any special storage conditions.